Quantum Spacetime Phenomenology: Quantum-Gravity Theories, Quantum Spacetime, and Candidate Effects

-For approaches to the quantum-gravity problem which assume that Quantum Mechanics should be revised in merging with General Relativity, one of the most popular effects is decoherence.
-This may be also motivated using heuristic arguments, based mainly on quantum field theory in curved spacetimes, which suggest that black holes radiate thermally, with an associated ``information-loss problem".

-The most followed approaches to the study of the quantum-gravity problem all essentially assume (at present) that quantum mechanics should not be significantly revised, and are therefore not in a position to motivate decoherence studies.
-A description of decoherence has been inspired by the mentioned Liouville String Model~\cite{emn,emnchaos}, and is essentially the core feature of the formalism advocated by Percival and collaborators~\cite{perci1,perci2}.

-\subsection{Planck-scale departures from the Equivalence Principle}
+\subsubsection{Planck-scale departures from the Equivalence Principle}

-Various perspectives on the quantum-gravity problem appear to suggest departures from one or another (stronger or weaker) form of the Equivalence Principle.
-One of the simplest such arguments is based on the observation that locality is a key ingredient of the present formulation of the Equivalence Principle.
-In fact, the Equivalence Principle ensures that (under appropriate conditions) two point particles would go on the same geodesic independently of their mass.
-But it is well established that this is not applicable to extended bodies, and presumably also not applicable to ``delocalized point particles" (point particles whose position is affected by uncontrolled uncertainties), and presumably also particles in a spacetime that is nonclassical and therefore sets absolute limitations on the identification of a spacetime point.
+The possibility of violations of the Equivalence Principle has not been extensively studied from a quantum-spacetime perspective, in spite of the fact that spacetime quantization does provide some motivation for placing under scrutiny at least some implications of the Equivalence Principle.
+This is at least suggested by the observation that locality is a key ingredient of the present formulation of the Equivalence Principle: the Equivalence Principle ensures that (under appropriate conditions) two point particles would go on the same geodesic independently of their mass.
+But it is well established that this is not applicable to extended bodies, and presumably also not applicable to ``delocalized point particles'' (point particles whose position is affected by uncontrolled uncertainties).
+Presumably also the description of particles in a spacetime that is nonclassical (``quantized''), and therefore sets absolute limitations on the identification of a spacetime point, would require departures from some aspects of the Equivalence Principle.

+Only relatively few studies have been devoted to violations of the Equivalence Principle from a quantum-spacetime perspective.
+Examples are the study reported in Ref.~\cite{camachoEPdeco}, which obtained violations of the Equivalence Principle from quantum-spacetime-induced decoherence, the study based on noncritical Liouville String Theory reported in Ref.~\cite{ellisNONUNI}, and the study based on metric flluctuations reported in Ref.~\cite{clausEP}.